anirudhvr/hipaarails/README.md

 HIPAARails
 ==========

+*Note*: This gem is no longer being maintained and is open-sourced in the hopes that it may help/guide someone with similar problems.
+If you would like to maintain or take-over this gem, please let me know.

 This gem is intended to be a rails plugin that can make HIPAA compliance for a Rails 3+ developer easy by allowing easy encryption of sensitive model attributes, as well as comprehensive audit/logging of these